openfl/www.openfl.org/learn/haxelib/tutorials/adding-animation.md

 ## Including Actuate in Your Project

-To begin using Actuate, first you will need to edit the "project.xml" file to include Actuate in your project.
+To begin using Actuate, first you will need to edit the [_project.xml_](../../project-files/) file to include Actuate in your project.

 There should be a `<haxelib />` tag already for OpenFL, we will need to add a similar tag for Actuate: